220118-Reston-NET/TuanAnh-Nguyen-P1/README.md

 ## Sample REST API request
 To retrieve information about the product, send a <code>GET</code> request to <code>Home/Products</code>:

-Retrieve the all the products information:
+Retrieve all the products information:

 ```curl
 curl -X 'GET' \